 Clark County recognizes that older adults are valuable contributors to the vitality of this community.
-To encourage and support older adults for their contributions, the Clark County Commission on Aging has established a program to recognize older adults by means of an annual award presented at the annual State of the County event.
+To encourage and support older adults for their contributions, the Clark County Commission on Aging has established a program to recognize older adults by means of an annual award presented at a Commission on Aging event.
+This video gives additional details about the Silver Citizen Award program.

 Nomination entries are strongly encouraged to paint an interesting picture of their nominee through descriptive explanation of their service and accomplishments.
 Tell their story.
 (Complete and succinctly written nominations are given ideal consideration.)